POM: Prescription only medicine

 Children and adolescents (under 18 years of age)

 Calcipotriol 50 micrograms/ml Scalp Solution is not recommended for use in children and adolescents below 18 years due to a lack of data on safety and efficacy.

-The risk of hypercalcaemia is minimal when the dosage recommendations are followed.
+The risk of hypercalcaemia is minimal when the dose recommendations are followed.

-During calcipotriol treatment physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
-Topical calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).
+During treatment with calcipotriol, physicians are recommended to advise patients to limit or avoid excessive exposure to either natural or artificial sunlight.
+Calcipotriol should be used with UV radiation only if the physician and patient consider that the potential benefits outweigh the potential risks (see section 5.3).

-The efficacy and long-term safety of this solution in children has not been established.
+The efficacy and long term safety of this ointment in children and adolescents has not been established.
 Therefore its use in this population cannot be recommended.

 There is no experience of concomitant therapy with other antipsoriatic products applied to the same area of skin at the same time.